Chart Color Schemes

 Parafield Gardens shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Parafield Gardens has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 5.5% as of June 2025, with an estimated employment growth of 1.4% over the past year.
+Parafield Gardens has a skilled workforce with prominent manufacturing and industrial sectors.
+The unemployment rate was 5.5% in the past year, with an estimated employment growth of 1.4%.

 Frequently Asked Questions - Employment